 A RETIRED tradesman who was exposed to asbestos his entire career died of an industrial disease, an inquest has ruled.

-Derek Reeve, 72, had worked as a joiner and was suffering from a form of lung disease called metastatic malignant mesothelioma before he died last month.
+Derek Reeve, 72, had worked as a joiner and was suffering from a form of lung disease called metastatic malignant mesothelioma before he died in August last year.

 A post-mortem examination was carried out by pathologist Yinka Fashedemi.